 We’ve all heard that old adage “size doesn’t matter.”
 Well guess what?
-It’s true—at least when it comes to your ceiling fan.
+It’s true-at least when it comes to your ceiling fan.
 Ceiling fans are measured by their blade span.
 The blade span (similar to a bird’s wing span) measures from the tip of one blade to the tip of another blade directly across.
 Knowing the diameter of your rotating ceiling fan will help you when deciding which ceiling fan size will work in your home, though there are two other important things to consider here.
+Sometimes choosing a fan can be tough, which is why a lot of homeowners opt for a Silent Fan instead.
+They’re much more affordable and portable so cool air can flow anywhere in the house.

 Before getting a new ceiling fan (even when you know its diameter) you will need to factor in the ceiling height and room size of the space in which the fan will be affixed.
 Below you will find an easy-to-read chart and helpful explanation that will help you determine which ceiling fan is right for you and your home.